Fr4nsson/FFC/README.md

 <details><p></p>
 <summary>What version am I using?</summary>
 You can always view your current version of the config by opening the macro menu
-<code>ALT + M</code> and in the bottom right check the macro #99.
+<code>ALT + M</code> and in the bottom right check <code>Macro #99</code>.
 Compare the version number to the newest version on nexusmods to see if you have the most current one.
 <br><br><br><br><br><br></details>

 <details><p></p>